hjltu/mql4-examples/README.md

 # mql4-scripts
-My pack of scripts for Metatrader 4
+My examples of scripts and expert advisors for Metatrader 4